guidedhacking/GH-Offset-Dumper/README.md

 ### What does it do
 Externally scan a process for signatures and dump the relative offsets to a header file which is easy to incorporate into your Visual Studio project.
 When an update is released for a game, you run the dumper to get the latest offsets.

+### Releases/Downloads
+The **Releases** section of Github contains GH offset dumper executables and dump files for CS:GO.

 ### Why
 Scrubs don't know how to pattern scan so they manually update their offsets in their game hacks after running an offset dumper like this.